Oncolytic viruses

 What is an oncolytic virus?

 Viruses can infect and kill cells.
-Some naturally occurring viruses, as well as viruses that have been altered in the lab, infect and kill cancer cells.
+Some naturally occurring viruses, as well as viruses that scientists alter in the lab can infect and kill cancer cells.
 These are known as oncolytic viruses.

 Read more about immunotherapies for brain tumours here.